 I was born in Quito, Ecuador and I grew up speaking Spanish.
 In my free time I enjoy reading (especially novels), spending time outside, and enjoying a good meal with friends and family.

-Trinity University - BS, Engineering Science
+Undergraduate Degree: Trinity University - Bachelor of Science, Engineering Science

 What is your teaching philosophy?